Graduate admissions in biological sciences

 The credential evaluation service charges a fee.
 Will the university reimburse me for the fee I paid?

 Yes.
 The fee paid will be reimbursed during your second semester.
-Visit the international applicant site for further information.
+Visit the international applicant page for more information.

 Does your program require submission of official transcripts/ transcript evaluation and score reports for my application to be reviewed?

 No. You may upload unofficial documents for review purposes.
 If admitted, you are required to provide official documents to the Office of Graduate Admissions.

 What are the guidelines for writing my personal statement?

 Submit your personal statement addressing the following points in no more than two pages: